 - Incomplete or unacceptable documents will delay the admission process. - Faxed or scanned photocopies of financial documents cannot be accepted. - Certified copies must be clear and good quality. - If any document is issued in the applicant's native language, please provide both the original document and a translation of the document into English.
 Translated documents must be notarized.
 Translations must be submitted for all records not officially issued in English.
 These must be in the same format as the original language documents and must be typed.
 PSU reserves the right to request translations prepared by professional translation services.
-If documents are issued from the institution in English, students may not be required to submit documentation; submission of fabricated or false documents will result in immediate dismissal of the application and will disqualify the individual from applying to PSU in the future. - Applications and documents will not be processed prior to the payment of the basic \$100 application fee (Non-refundable) and additional \$100 administrative fee for overseas international applicants (Non-refundable).
+If documents are issued from the institution in English, students may not be required to submit documentation in their native language.
+PSU has the right to request original documentation; submission of fabricated or false documents will result in immediate dismissal of the application and will disqualify the individual from applying to PSU in the future. - Applications and documents will not be processed prior to the payment of the basic \$50 application fee (Non-refundable) and additional \$150 Program Registration Fee (Non-refundable).